ArkScript-lang/ArkDoc/README.md

 # ArkDoc

-It's a **Lite** documentation generator for arkscript (.ark) based on Mkdocs, and written in ruby.
-You probably think: you created a programming language and you don't use it, but to answer you : _yes, we will probably use ArkScript in a next update_.
+It's a **Lite** documentation generator for arkscript based on Mkdocs, and written in ruby.

 ## Dependencies